pkirkham/pkirkham.github.io/_posts/analysis/2025-02-22-simulating-well-flow-performance.md

 mathjax: true
 ---

-To analytically assess the production rate obtained from a well requires both and understanding of the inflow performance relationship (IPR) that governs from a reservoir into a wellbore for a given pressure drawdown, and the vertical lift performance (VLP) of fluids that can flow up the wellbore tubing for a given downhole and tubing head pressure differential.
-The combination of the two is known as "nodal analysis" as it seeks to identify the pressure at the bottom hole node where the IPR and VLP flow rates match.
+To analytically assess the production rate obtained from a well requires both an understanding of the inflow performance relationship (IPR) that governs from a reservoir into a wellbore for a given pressure drawdown, and the vertical lift performance (VLP) of fluids that can flow up the wellbore tubing for a given downhole and tubing head pressure differential.
+The combination of IPR and VLP is known as "nodal analysis" as it seeks to identify the pressure at the bottom hole node where the IPR and VLP flow rates match.

 Generating a VLP curve that describes the variation in bottom hole pressure required to achieve different flow rates in a well is non-trivial.
 It can be done by hand, or more conveniently in a simple spreadsheet, but this approach often relies on fluid property correlations and simplifying assumptions, which can add inaccuracies into the results obtained.
 From the very early days of computing, this was a problem that was perhaps better tackled via a dedicated progam.
-The [early days of PIPESIM](https://www.linkedin.com/pulse/pipesim-story-from-early-years-colin-watters-previous-heum-i6haf/) is a fascinating look into the origins of one commercial industry solution.
+The [early days of PIPESIM](https://www.linkedin.com/pulse/pipesim-story-from-early-years-colin-watters-previous-heum-i6haf/) is a fascinating look into the origins of one commercial industry solution to this problem.
 Naturally, writing your own pipe flow program is a challenge that I couldn't resist.

 How should one approach this problem?
 Flow of multiphase fluids in pipe is a problem encountered in many different fields, not just oil and gas.
 There is a wealth of research and literature on the subject.
 For better or worse, within the oil industry what I will describe as a "classical" approach has emerged.
 The classical approach is largely empirical in nature, and in fairness, if it works there shouldn't be a problem.
 The issue is that the oil industry appears to have ventured down a path of ever increasing complexity, where models have become more sophisticated, and the software costs have risen in tandem.
 In the process, the tools have become black boxes.
-A colleague related a story to me where an E&P contractor had run into an issue with "vapour lock" predicted by one of the commercial software tools, although there was no physical expectation of that occuring in the scenario being modelling.
-Apparently this caused huge issues because no-one was able to challenge the software result, and they needed to resolve the problem in a different way at higher cost.
+A colleague related a story to me where an E&P contractor had run into an issue with "vapour lock" predicted by one of the commercial software tools, although there was no physical expectation of that occuring in the scenario being modelled.
+Apparently this caused huge issues because no-one was able to challenge the software result, and their team had to resort to solving the problem in a different way, and at higher cost.

 Recently, I came across a [PhD dissertation by Dr. Anand Nagoo](http://hdl.handle.net/2152/65197) which flipped this whole approach on its head.
-Approaching the problem from a fundamental first principles approach, Nagoo proposes a simpler analytical method, which is then tested against a large database of published experimental and real-world data.
+Approaching the problem from a "fundamental" first principles approach, Nagoo proposes a simpler analytical method, which is then tested against a large database of published experimental and real-world data.
 It appears that in many cases this outperforms the available commercial solutions.
 Perhaps this shouldn't be too surprising: in reservoir simulation a simple material balance model can sometimes give better insight and results than a highly detailed multi-cell compositional model.
 Garbage-in garbage-out.
 As Dr. Nagoo notes in the conclusion to his dissertation:

 > "simple, suitably-averaged analytical models can yield an improved understanding and significantly better accuracy than that obtained with extremely complex, tunable models."
 (Nagoo, 2013)

 Simpler.
 Faster.
 More accurate.
-The lure of this "fundamental" approach is undeniable.
+The lure of this fundamental approach is undeniable.
 The question is, "how does it compare"?

 This blog post sets out a comparison between the two different approaches that have been implemented in Pyrus.

 ## The Hydrocarbon Multiphase Pipe Flow Problem

-As if equation of state modelling wasn't hard enough already.
+As if equation of state modelling wasn't hard enough already!
 What happens when we place our reservoir fluid into a well and produce it from the subsurface to the surface via tubing?
-There are a multitude of simultaneous phenomena that are continuously evolving and must be considered in any simulation/model of the flow of hydrocarbons in a pipe.
-It's all related to PVT (pressure, volume and temperature).
+There are a multitude of simultaneous phenomena that are continuously evolving and must be considered in any simulation/model of hydrocarbon flow in a pipe.
+It's all related to heat and mass balance, whereby the mass and energy (kinetic, potential and thermal) must be conserved, whilst simultaneously affecting the PVT (pressure, volume and temperature) properties of the fluid flowing in the pipe.

-Initially the fluid is at reservoir pressure and temperature.
+Initially the fluid is found at the reservoir pressure and temperature.
 The reservoir inflow performance relationship will determine the flow rate, and thus volume, of reservoir fluid that will flow for a given drawdown (pressure differential) between the reservoir pressure and the flowing bottom hole pressure (FBHP).
-At the inlet point of the tubing there exists a pressure which is the FBHP and an associated flowing bottom hole temperature (FBHT).
+At the inlet point of the tubing there exists an inlet pressure (which will be close to the FBHP if the tubing is close to the perforations depth) and an associated flowing bottom hole temperature (FBHT).
 The FBHP is less than the reservoir pressure.
 For an oil the FBHT should be similar to the reservoir temperature, but for a gas that has undergone significant expansion, this may be cooler due to the Joule-Thomson effect.

 If the FBHP is sufficiently high to overcome the opposing forces that prevent or restrict flow of fluid in the pipe, then the hydrocarbons will begin to flow.

-In a steady state condition, there are three forces to consider: (1) hydrostatic force, being the action of gravity acting on the mass of the fluid itself, (2) frictional force, being the shear force exerted on the fluid by the stationary pipe wall, and (3) kinetic force, resulting from accelerative or decelerative conditions.
+In a steady state condition, there are three forces to consider:

+ 1. **Hydrostatic force:** being the action of gravity acting on the mass of the fluid itself.
+ 2. **Frictional force:** being the shear force exerted on the fluid by the stationary pipe wall.
+ 3. **Kinetic force:** resulting from accelerative or decelerative conditions.

 In addition, the fluid stores heat.
-This heat is convected along the wellbore, but the presence of a geothermal gradient in the subsurface means that some of that heat is continuously conducted out of the well, as hotter fluid from deep in the subsurface reaches the cooler environs near to the surface.
+This heat is convected along the wellbore, but the presence of a (generally cooler) geothermal gradient in the subsurface means that some of this heat is continuously conducted out of the well.
+The radial heat transfer out of the wellbore becomes more significant as hotter fluid from deep in the subsurface reaches a cooler environment near to the surface.

-If the fluid in question is largely incompressible and in single phase condition, then this can relatively straightforward.
+If the fluid in question is largely incompressible and exists in a continuous single phase condition at all temperature and pressure conditions in the wellbore, then this can relatively straightforward.
 Hydrocarbons are "way too cool" to turn up at that party.
 The pressure and temperature will vary along the wellbore, meaning that the fluid may enter the two-phase region.
 Solution gas may evolve from an oil below bubble point, or vaporised oil may condense from a gas below the dew point.
 This gives rise to a multiphase flow environment in the wellbore, and depending on the relative volume of liquid and vapour phases.
 Because of buoyancy and other effects, each phase may have a different flowing velocity, such as the phenomenon of gas bubbles rising up through a dominant oil phase in vertical pipe, leading to faster gas velocity in comparison to liquid velocity.
 The difference between the phase velocities influences the hydrostatic, frictional and kinetic forces.

 At the wellhead, the outlet conditions from the wellbore are known.
 These are the flowing well head pressure (FWHP) and the flowing tubing head temperature (FTHT).
 If the simulation is sufficiently accurate, the downhole FBHP can be predicted by matching the FWHP predicted by the simulation to the actual measured value.
 In theory, if the multiphase pipe flow problem is sufficiently well solved, it is possible to infer downhole conditions from surface measurements alone.